ortexx/akili-connect/README.md

 You can change window state here before Akili application will be initialized.

 ## Polyfills
-You may need missing functions in jsdom or stubs for them.
+You might need missing functions in jsdom or stubs for them.
 You can write it yourself.

 ```js